rikitoro/cdecv_with_monitor/README.md

 Let x in machine code be 0 for future extensions.

+@ means that the flag bits(S, Z, Xy) may be changed depending on the result of the operation.

 ss, dd, and rr in machine code are defined as follows.

 | reg/sreg/dreg | rr/ss/dd |